Blackpoll warbler

+Taxonomy

+The blackpoll warbler was formally described in 1772 by the German naturalist Johann Reinhold Forster based on specimens collected near the Severn River on the west coast of Hudson Bay in Ontario, Canada.
+Forster placed the species in the genus Muscicapa and coined the binomial name Muscicapa striata.
+The specific epithet is Latin meaning "striated".
+The blackpoll warbler is now placed in the genus Setophaga that was introduced by the English naturalist William Swainson in 1827.
+The genus name Setophaga combines the Ancient Greek σης/sēs, σητος/sētos meaning "moth" with -φαγος/-phagos meaning "-eating".
+The species is monotypic: no subspecies are recognised.

 Description

-The blackpoll warbler is a fairly small bird which attains the weight of a ball point pen.
+The blackpoll warbler is a fairly small bird which attains the weight of a ballpoint pen.
 However, it is one of the larger of the diverse genus Setophaga (formerly Dendroica).
 In the species, body length can vary from 12.5 to 15 cm and wingspan can range from 20 to 25 cm.
 Body mass can vary from 9.7 to 21 g, with an average bird anywhere between 12 and 15 g.
 Among standard measurements, the wing chord is 6.6 to 8 cm, the tail is 4.5 to 5.4 cm, the bill is 0.8 to 1.2 cm and the tarsus is 1.8 to 2 cm.
-The summer male blackpoll warblers have dark-streaked brown backs, white faces and black crowns.
+The summer male blackpoll warblers have dark-streaked brown backs, white faces, and black crowns.
 Their underparts are white with black streaks, and they display two white wing bars.
 The adult females essentially resemble washed-out versions of the summer males, and in particular, the females lack the strong head patterns, and their crowns and faces are shades of gray.
-Another outstanding physical characteristic of the species are the bright orange, pink legs.
+Another outstanding physical characteristic of the species is the bright orangish-pink legs.

-Non-breeding birds of this species have greenish heads, dark-streaked greenish upperparts and yellowish breasts, with the yellow extending to the belly in young birds.
+Non-breeding birds of this species have greenish heads, dark-streaked greenish upperparts, and yellowish breasts, with the yellow extending to the belly in young birds.
 Their wing bars are always present.

-Habitat
+Distribution and habitat

 In the southern portion of their breeding range, blackpoll warblers can be found on the higher elevations of mountains in woodland or brushy areas.
 They also spend their summers on the wooded coastal islands of Maine and the Maritime Provinces.
-Farther north they have been reported throughout the boreal coniferous forest.
+Farther north, they have been reported throughout the boreal coniferous forest.
 Blackpolls breed nearer to the tundra than any other warbler.

-Behavior
+Behavior and ecology

 Although fairly large for a warbler, blackpoll warblers are fairly easy to miss because of their relatively inactive foraging style and tendency to perch in dense foliage near the canopy of the trees.
-They are more often heard than seen, though their song is one of the highest pitched known.
+They are more often heard than seen, though their song is one of the highest-pitched known.
 Their songs are simple repetitions of high tsi notes.
 Their calls are thin sits.